 We sniff our knickers; we bite our own toenails; we laboriously dig out ingrown hairs: Women aren’t as ladylike as people would like to imagine.
 Using anecdotes collected from hundreds of anonymous sources, this gleefully disgusting illustrated book rewrites our definition of femininity.

-“It started in the summer when I overheard two girls talking about a friend of theirs.
-When this friend had been on tour with the rugby team at her university, she’d drunkenly ‘done a shit in the sink.’
-‘Ew, gross,’ one of the girls said to the other.
-‘She’s not a girl if she did that.
-She may have a vagina, but she’s not a girl.’
+One day, the artist Tallulah Pomeroy overhead a conversation between two girls about another friend of theirs they knew in college.
+Apparently, when this friend had been on tour with the rugby team, she’d drunkenly ‘done a shit in the sink.’
+‘She’s not a girl if she did that,’ said one to the other.
+‘She may have a vagina, but she’s not a girl.’

 This exchange made Tallulah laugh, but it also made her think.
 How many things had her friends done that meant they ‘weren’t girls?’
 She made a Facebook group and asked people to submit stories about their ‘unladylike’ behaviors.
 The page was soon flooded with more stories than she could have ever imagined: about ear wax and trapped wind, gray pubes and bloody pajamas.
 It became a community of honest, funny, and supportive women, who, by admitting to things they’d thought were shameful, no longer had to feel ashamed.